kf-cuanschutz/CU-Anschutz-HPC-documentation/Job_array_demonstration.md

 Finally, we remove the loop that we had when calling for cellbender.

-This is what is was before:
+This is what it was before:

 ```bash
 # Loop through samples from RESULT_1 to RESULT_72